laravel/nova-docs/4.0/installation.md

 ### Branding

-Although Nova's interface is intended to be an isolated part of your application that is managed by Nova.
-You can make some small customizations to the branding logo and color used by Nova to make the interface more cohesive with the rest of your application.
+Although Nova's interface is intended to be an isolated part of your application that is managed by Nova, you can make some small customizations to the branding logo and color used by Nova to make the interface more cohesive with the rest of your application.

 ![Branding](./img/branding.png)